NC State Auditor Finds Cardinal Expenditures Unreasonable!!(Finally) #Wastedtaxdollars

 My favorite?
 Recoup CEO salaries.
 Maybe we should extrapolate.

-Posted on May 18, 2017, in "Single State Agency", 1915 b/c Waiver, Accountability, Alleged Overpayment, Alliance, Audits, Behavioral health, Beth Wood, Cardinal Innovations, CenterPoint, DHHS, EastPointe, ECBH, General Assembly, Gordon & Rees, Health Care Providers and Services, Increase in Medicaid Spending, Knicole Emanuel, Legal Analysis, Legislation, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, North Carolina, Office of State Auditor, Performance audit, Tax Dollars, Taxes, Taxpayers, Transparency, Trillium and tagged Behavioral health, Behavioral health Providers, Cardinal, Cardinal CEO salaries, Cardinal Innovations, Department of Health and Human Services, Division of Medical Assistance, General Assembly, Managed care, Managed Care Organizations, Medicaid, Medicaid and behavioral health, Medicaid program, Medicaid Providers, Medicaid Services, Medicaid Waiver, Mental health, Mental Health and Medicaid, Mental Illness, North Carolina, Performance audit, State Auditor, Tax Dollars.
+Posted on May 18, 2017, in "Single State Agency", 1915 b/c Waiver, Accountability, Alleged Overpayment, Alliance, Audits, Behavioral health, Beth Wood, Cardinal Innovations, CenterPoint, DHHS, EastPointe, ECBH, General Assembly, Health Care Providers and Services, Increase in Medicaid Spending, Knicole Emanuel, Legal Analysis, Legislation, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, North Carolina, Office of State Auditor, Performance audit, Tax Dollars, Taxes, Taxpayers, Transparency, Trillium and tagged Behavioral health, Behavioral health Providers, Cardinal, Cardinal CEO salaries, Cardinal Innovations, Department of Health and Human Services, Division of Medical Assistance, General Assembly, Managed care, Managed Care Organizations, Medicaid, Medicaid and behavioral health, Medicaid program, Medicaid Providers, Medicaid Services, Medicaid Waiver, Mental health, Mental Health and Medicaid, Mental Illness, North Carolina, Performance audit, State Auditor, Tax Dollars.
 Bookmark the permalink.
 7 Comments.